 - Up a series of large boulders

 These hikes will test you, but they are so gratifying.
-We felt a big sense of accomplishment after tackling the rocky trails here.
+We felt a great sense of accomplishment after tackling the rocky trails here.
 If you enjoy hiking, this park is calling your name!

-Guadalupe Mountains National Park has 10 designated campsites in the wilderness.
+Guadalupe Mountains National Park has ten designated campsites in the wilderness.
 You will need to obtain a permit from the Pine Springs Visitor Center.

-Do you have your own horse?
+Do you have a horse?
 If so, you can have a unique adventure in Guadalupe Mountains National Park.

 Riding is permitted on 60% of the trails and is limited to day trips only.
-The park website contains details on horseback riding, including trails and corrals.
+The park website contains details on horseback riding, including routes and corrals.

 There are many different types of wildlife in Guadalupe Mountains National Park.
 Whether you enjoy birdwatching or observing animals, there are opportunities for you.

-Throughout the year, many different bird species will inhabit the park at one time or another.
+Throughout the year, many different bird species will inhabit the park at one time or another, including: